 Helping your teen follow a gluten-free diet usually

-includes recognition of his or her increasing need for independence.
-Although
+includes recognizing his or her increasing need for independence.

 may accidentally (or on purpose) eat some foods that contain gluten.
 If your